- About Us

 To realise agile customer information architecture, Crystalloids helped ANWB adopt the DataOps approach.
 DataOps is a series of data management principles to increase velocity, reliability, and quality of data analytics.
 This methodology allows organisations to combine access to information for the employees that consume data and those that provide them.
 With DataOps, ANWB can determine which data and insights have the highest priority and should be developed first.

-ANWB is now able to provide personalized propositions across seven different channels (email, website, mobile app, store, customer service, magazine Kampioen and Ads) without displaying products that members might already have purchased before.
+ANWB is now able to provide personalised propositions across seven different channels (email, website, mobile app, store, customer service, magazine Kampioen and Ads) without displaying products that members might already have purchased before.

 The CRM department can obtain customer insights, have customer data available for analytics, campaign management, customer journey management, service centre and digital commerce.
 They are able to analyse customer feedback and place individuals in target groups, to structure and manage content and make it available to multiple touchpoints.

-The digital marketing team can now display personalized and relevant marketing messages via the website on all possible devices.
-Relevant content is shown to recipients via newsletters, EDMs and commercial mailings and personalized or segmented campaigns are carried out on social media.
+The digital marketing team can now display personalised and relevant marketing messages via the website on all possible devices.
+Relevant content is shown to recipients via newsletters, EDMs and commercial mailings and personalised or segmented campaigns are carried out on social media.

 Using KNIME technology ANWB can determine the most relevant proposition for each member.
 Today, ANWB continuously runs over 40 models based on more than 200 algorithms in their model factory, to improve the most appropriate propositions.

-ANWB is the winner of the DDMA Customer Data Award 2020 with their personalisation project.
-This award is given to organizations that manage to apply customer data at an operational, tactical and strategic level most successfully.
+ANWB is the winner of the DDMA Customer Data Award 2020 for their personalisation program.
+This award is given to organisations that manage to apply customer data at an operational, tactical and strategic level most successfully.
 In 2018 our client KNVB won the same award!